Renormalisation in the flow approach for singular SPDEs: Main results

 \begin{theorem} The map $F_\mu^\gamma$ satisfies the following truncated version of the Polchinski equation

 If moreover the series defining $\Fem^\gamma$ converges as $\gamma$ goes to infinity, $\Fem$ satisfies the true Polchinski equation

 \end{theorem}

 Before moving to the proof, let us add a few comments on this result.
 In his original paper \cite{Duc21}, Duch considers an ansatz that is defined by a series instead of a finite sum.
 It allows to give a version of the method where no remainder appears in the Polchinski equation.
 It is the choice that most of the works using the flow approach use, as it allows more freedom.
 This is, in fact, equivalent to truncating the sum by removing the so-called irrelevant terms and having a remainder in the flow equation.
-As, in this paper, we choose not to tackle in details of the convergence of such series, we prefer the version \ref{truncflow} of the equation.
+As, in this paper, we choose not to tackle in details of the convergence of such series, we prefer the version \eqref{truncflow} of the equation.
+The content of this theorem is not to be confused with Proposition \ref{flowcoeff}.
+Indeed, even though they look alike, the latter is backwards in the sense of the size of the trees.
+More precisely one takes the stochastic coefficient corresponding to a tree and splits it in smaller trees.
+In the present case one takes the full ansatz and grafts all the trees onto each other, thus increasing the size of the trees.
+It is also why we do not require the decoration $\mfv$ here.

 \begin{proof} If we plug the ansatz into the left-hand side of the truncated Polchinski flow equation, we get

 which can be rewritten as

 Then, from Proposition \ref{commutation} and Proposition \ref{graft}, we rewrite it as